oxcened/my-order/README.md

 ## Roadmap

+- [ ] Migrate from Gatsby to React + Vite.
+- [ ] Improve the desktop UI/UX.
+- [ ] Improve the navigation UX.
+- [ ] Lazy load all routes.
-- [ ] Write unit tests on all components
+- [ ] Write unit tests on all components.
-- [ ] Add a page to consult orders of past days
+- [ ] Add a page to consult orders of past days.
+- [ ] Add an admin panel:
+  - [ ] Add a page to manage restaurants and their menu.
+  - [ ] Allow to switch authentication method to one which is more secure

 ## Maintainers

 - [oxcened](https://github.com/oxcened)

 ## License